Franciscus Donders

-Franciscus (Franz) Cornelius Donders FRS FRSE (27 May 1818 – 24 March 1889) was a Dutch ophthalmologist.
+Franciscus (Frans) Cornelis Donders FRS FRSE (27 May 1818 – 24 March 1889) was a Dutch ophthalmologist.
 During his career, he was a professor of physiology in Utrecht, and was internationally regarded as an authority on eye diseases, directing the Netherlands Hospital for Eye Patients.
 Along with Graefe and Helmholtz, he was one of the primary founders of scientific ophthalmology.

 Life

 He was born in Tilburg, the son of Jan Franz Donders and Agnes Elizabeth Hegh.

 Education

 Franciscus Donders was first educated at Duizel School and seminaries in both Tilburg and Boxmeer.